 Colon Cancer Statistics

 Colon cancer is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the US.
-The American Cancer Society estimates that 142,820 people will be diagnosed in 2013 and that 50,830 will die from colon cancer in the United States.
+The American Cancer Society estimates 136,830 people will be diagnosed in 2014 and 50,310 will die from colon cancer in the United States.

 On average, the lifetime risk of developing colon cancer is about one in 20 (5%), however, this varies widely according to individual risk factors.

 About 72% of cases arise in the colon and about 28% in the rectum.